sorah/needroleshere/README.md

 # Needroleshere - Yet Another AWS IAM Roles Anywhere helper

 This tool is a helper program for AWS IAM Roles Anywhere to obtain credentials using a X.509 ceritificate and corresponding private key.
-Works as a drop-in replacement with some advantages including:
+It works well as a drop-in replacement of the official [rolesanywhere-credential-helper](https://github.com/aws/rolesanywhere-credential-helper) with some advantages including:

 - Support loading a fullchain certificate PEM file that contains both an end entity certificate and its intermediate CA certificates.
-- Support ECS Container Credentials Provider for SDKs and libraries without process credentials provider support.
+- Support ECS container credentials provider for SDKs and libraries without process credentials provider support.

 ## Install